kosonocky/kosonocky.github.io/books.markdown

 permalink: /books/
 ---

-**Tenants**
+**Advice**

-First read what you want.
+Read what you like.
 Then read broadly.
-Then read what you want.
+Then read what you like.

-Purchase not what is displayed at the airport.
+Do not read what is displayed at the airport.

-Trust that you will absorb what is most important.
+Trust that you will retain what is most important.

-Finish not for the sake of the book.
+Do not finish the book for the sake of the book.

-Make books as available as possible.
+Make books easy to purchase and easy to read.

 <br/><br/>